 Take a look at the image.
 Many would find it starkly beautiful.
-But for those struggling with seasonal affective disorder, it likely evokes feelings of emptiness, loneliness, and bitter cold.
+But for those struggling with seasonal affective disorder, it likely equates to emptiness, loneliness, and bitter cold.
 It can be a tough time of the year.
-Let’s talk…

 Winter depression is the most common type of SAD; however, there’s a milder form known as ‘winter blues.’
 Much less common is summer depression…

 Well, now it’s prime time and millions are reaching out for help.

 Bumped into an article on Psychiatric Times that delivers a portion of that help.
 “A Way Out of Seasonal Depression,” written by psychiatrist Dr. Anoopinder Singh, is loaded with quality information.
 I was so impressed that I’m going to highlight and summarize it for you.

 As is my custom, for the sake of reading flow, I’m not going to repeatedly hit you with “According to Dr. Singh…” However, I assure you that my words are all about his work and writing.

 Okay, let’s get after it…

 The symptoms of seasonal affective disorder (SAD) typically include a persistently low mood and lack of energy (real or perceived).
 Also experienced may be irritability, crying easily or frequently, lethargy or tiredness, decreased activity, hypersomnia, sugar and carbohydrate cravings, weight gain, social withdrawal or disengagement, and difficulty concentrating.